-Nobody inside the organization will give my ideas much time.
+Nobody inside the organization would give my ideas much time.
 And the various journals publishing on the humanitarian front prefer researched articles, complete with facts and other annoyances.
 There doesn’t seem to be a home for opinion, both unadulterated and dressed up as some sort of fact, especially if it runs contrary to the mainstream currents of aid discourse.
 So I’ve been meaning to put some ideas out there for quite some time.

 Thanks for reading.